 Even with the stability and cushion elements, each shoe weighs in at just 242 grams.

-One particularly unique feature in Merrell’s Agility Synthesis Flex shoes is the fact that they don’t use any animal products.
-While not all trail running shoes are vegan, these are, but you wouldn’t know it based on their industry-standard performance.
+One particularly unique feature in the Agility Synthesis Flex is the fact that they don’t use any animal products.
+Most running shoes are not vegan, but these are.
+Whether that matters to you or not, these shoes still boast industry-standard performance.

 Keeping the style traditional, Merrell uses standard lace closures and a mesh upper, but their style choices are rather unique.
 Multiple color options are available, the highlight being an aqua-orange-yellow combination.